 This became a type of performance art for Haring.
 People would watch, comment, and interact with him while he worked.
 He said that people always wanted to know what his art meant.
 Haring used this time to perfect images such as spaceships, “radiant babies”, and barking dogs that would reoccur throughout his artistic career.
 Keith Haring’s graffiti art was only the beginning.

-Underground in the subways, Haring was able to reach a larger audience than a traditional art gallery.
-He made his art accessible to all, and tried to stay away from sexual and political images that would show up in other areas of his work.
-Subway riders looked forward to seeing his art and for the most part left it alone.
+Underground in the subways, Keith Haring’s graffiti was able to reach a larger audience than a traditional art gallery.
+He made his art accessible to all and tried to stay away from sexual and political images that would show up in other areas of his work.
+Subway riders looked forward to seeing his art and, for the most part, left it alone.
 Creating free art for all helped Haring gain popularity and fame.

 Here is an old news clip from CBS News that shows Keith Haring at work.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!